 Professional Selling Certificate

 The sales certificate is available to any major at the University, including business majors.
 It is not a major nor a minor but rather a credential that can be noted on your transcript as a certificate.
-Required courses include: Principles of Marketing, Principles of Selling, Sales Management and Entrepreneurial and Advanced Sales Techniques.
-Students must also complete three credits of electives from the following list: Business-to-Business Marketing, Sales Negotiation and Conflict Resolution, Internship in Marketing - Sales Emphasis, or an Independent Study.
+Required courses include: Principles of Marketing, Principles of Selling and Entrepreneurial and Advanced Sales Techniques, plus three credits of sales electives.

 Principles of Selling: A seminar in the art and science of selling.
 Examined and probed in-depth will be the whys and hows of selling theories, principles, techniques, practices, and the basics of sales force management.